dionisiydk/StateSpecs/README.md

 In fact we are supposed to assert collection items with this expression and not instances of collections.

 So this expression will not fail in StateSpecs.
-And to achieve it equality specification uses specific message ===#checkStateSpecsEqualityTo:=== instead of standart #=.
+And to achieve it equality specification uses specific message *#checkStateSpecsEqualityTo:* instead of standart #=.
 Default Object implementation calls #=.
 But some classes redefine it with appropriate logic to provide as less restrictive behaviour as possible.

 Idea is that general equality specification should be as much simple equality as possible with enough restrictions.
 And if you want some extra details you should use different explicit specification which describes them.